jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

+# Hey,
-# [fit] Hey, state happens
+# [fit] state happens

+---

+# Some state is necessary

 - Preferences
-- Open and saved documents
+- Open documents
+- Documents saved to disk
 - In-memory or on-disk caches
 - UI appearance and content